 AskPat 788 Episode Transcript

 Pat Flynn: Hey, what's up, everybody.
 This is Pat Flynn, and welcome to Episode 788 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to answer your online business questions, five days a week.
-And we have a great question today from Sean.

 All right.
 Now here's today's question from Sean.

 Sean: Hi, Pat.
 Love your show.
 Thanks for all the help that you've done.
 I've recently started a blog at www.FlightTrainingPro.com.
 What I do is I teach people how to get their pilot's license, anybody who's ever wanted to.
 “Hey, where do I start?”
 It's a very overwhelming process so I kind of want to teach people where to start, how to get their license, and how to really save the most money when they do it, how to do it in the most efficient way.